How to use Amazon AWS with Juju

 Enter credential name: jlaurin Using auth-type "access-key".
 Enter access-key: AKIAIFII5EH5FOCYZJMA Enter secret-key: ****************************** Credential "jlaurin" added locally for cloud "aws".

-Using a file
+Use a YAML file

 A YAML-formatted file, say